hexops/machengine.org/content/_index.md

             <div style="text-align: left;">
                 <h2>Open source, always & forever</h2>
                 <small style="margin-left: 1rem;">Apache or MIT licensed, at your choosing.</small>
                 <p>Stephen here!
-There are few things in life I am more passionate about, I need there to be a modern, truly open source, modular game engine in a simple, powerful language like Zig.</p>
+There are few things in life I am more passionate about than having a modern, truly open source, modular game engine in a simple, powerful language like Zig.</p>
-                <p><a href="https://devlog.hexops.com/2021/increasing-my-contribution-to-zig-to-200-a-month#i-grew-up-playing-linux-games-like-mania-drive">FOSS is in my roots</a> and I dream of being beholden to users, not investors.
-If you can contribute time or <a href="https://github.com/sponsors/slimsag">donate</a> to help me reach Mach 1 and my dreams overall, I will be eternally grateful.</p>
+                <p><a href="https://devlog.hexops.com/2021/increasing-my-contribution-to-zig-to-200-a-month#i-grew-up-playing-linux-games-like-mania-drive">FOSS is in my roots</a> and I dream of being beholden to users of Mach and players of my games, not investors.</p>
-                <p>Special thanks to all these people for thier immense support</p>
+                <p>If you can contribute time or <a href="https://github.com/sponsors/slimsag">donate</a> to help me reach Mach 1, I will be eternally grateful.
+Special thanks to all these people for thier immense support:</p>
             </div>
         </div>
     </div>